 There is an unfortunate tendency among writers on history of mathematics to make remarks to the effect that the solution to the linear indeterminate equation “is essentially identical with” or “does not differ substantially from” or “is just a straightforward application of” the “Euclidean algorithm” for finding the GCD.
 Such phrases are highly misleading and tend to undermine, often inadvertently, the achievement involved in the discovery of the kuṭṭaka.
 In fact, in the Indian treatment of kuṭṭaka, the algorithm for finding the GCD is not even described – the knowledge is taken for granted.
 The kuṭṭaka algorithm begins where the algorithm for the GCD ends.

-To put matters in perspective we recall that there are two major steps or principles involved in the ancient Indian kuṭṭaka for solving ay-bx=c:
+To put matters in perspective we recall that there are two major steps or principles involved in the ancient Indian kuṭṭaka for solving katex is not defined:

 In modern college-algebra, the two steps may be viewed, respectively, as corresponding to the algorithmic proofs of the following general statements in Ring Theory of modern Abstract Algebra:

-1. “The ring of integers \mathbb Z is a Euclidean Domain and in a Euclidean Domain, any two non-zero elements have a GCD.” and
+- “The ring of integers katex is not defined is a Euclidean Domain and in a Euclidean Domain, any two non-zero elements have a GCD.” and

 Thus, in essence, the kuṭṭaka implicitly gives a constructive proof of the statement (B).

-The concept of GCD of two integers has the following generalisation in the case of an integral domain R: d is said to be a GCD of two non-zero elements a and b of R if
+The concept of GCD of two integers has the following generalisation in the case of an integral domain katex is not defined: katex is not defined is said to be a GCD of two non-zero elements katex is not defined and katex is not defined of katex is not defined if

 As in Euclid’s Elements (Proposition 2 of Book VII), the repeated application of Division Algorithm shows that any two non-zero elements of a Euclidean Domain have a GCD and that it can be computed algorithmically.
-By describing, again algorithmically, how to express the GCD as a linear combination of a and b, Āryabhaṭa’s kuṭṭaka shows that the ideal generated by two non-zero elements a and b of a Euclidean Domain R is the principal ideal generated by their GCD thereby giving a constructive proof of the property that any Euclidean Domain is a PID (the converse is not true).
+By describing, again algorithmically, how to express the GCD as a linear combination of katex is not defined and katex is not defined, Āryabhaṭa’s kuṭṭaka shows that the ideal generated by two non-zero elements katex is not defined and katex is not defined of a Euclidean Domain katex is not defined is the principal ideal generated by their GCD thereby giving a constructive proof of the property that any Euclidean Domain is a PID (the converse is not true).
 Further details on Euclidean Domains and PIDs can be found in Chapter 8 of the book Abstract Algebra by D.S.
 Dummit and R.M.
 Foote (Wiley 2003); one may also see Chapter 11 Section 2 of Algebra by M. Artin (Prentice-Hall of India) or Chapter 2 of University Algebra by N.S.
 Gopalakrishnan (Wiley Eastern)..

 To return to our discussions, Step II does not occur in the Elements or in any extant ancient Greek text.
 Modern mathematicians, well-trained in years of high-school classical algebra, sometimes think of Step II as a trivial corollary to Step I.